 To block websites on Windows for kids, you can use parental controls available in Windows 10.
 Open Settings, go to “Accounts,” then “Family & other users,” and add a child account.
 Once the child account is set up, visit the Microsoft Family Safety website and configure web filtering settings.
 You can block inappropriate websites and set browsing restrictions to ensure a safer online environment.
 Alternatively, you can use third-party parental control software like an MDM for more robust website filtering configuration.

-To block inappropriate websites on Windows devices, you can use Windows Defender Family Safety settings.
+To block inappropriate websites on computer, you can use Windows Defender Family Safety settings.
 Go to Settings, select “Accounts,” then “Family & other users,” and manage the child account settings.
 Enable web filtering to block inappropriate content and set up a list of blocked sites.
 For additional control, consider mobile device management software that provides more detailed and customizable website-blocking features.

 6. How to block websites on chrome?